ProfessionalsAlex Young K. Oh

 Key FCPA, white collar defense and investigations matters include:

-- Representation of a media company in connection with a DOJ FCPA investigation of operations in Africa;
+- Representation of a large semi-conductor company in a SEC investigation of potential violations of securities laws;

 - Representation of a major financial institution in connection with a Congressional investigation of offshore tax shelters;

-- Representation of the board of directors of a European technology company in an internal investigation of data privacy and theft issues;
+- Representation of the board of directors of a European technology company in an internal investigation involving intellectual property issues;

-- Representation of the Audit and Finance Committee of Adecco S.A., the world's largest provider of temporary employees, in a worldwide internal investigation of various accounting issues; and
+- Representation of the Audit and Finance Committee of Adecco S.A., the world’s largest provider of temporary employees, in a worldwide internal investigation into accounting issues.

 Alex also has an extensive civil litigation and trial practice.
 Recent matters include: